Table of contents

 Dental coverage is based on the Dental Assistance for Seniors Program Fee Schedule, which establishes both the maximum fee amount and frequency of coverage for eligible services.

-Prior to receiving a dental service and/or procedure, it is important to ask your dental provider to submit a pre-authorization (cost estimate) to the Alberta Dental Service Corporation.
-This step will ensure the service is an eligible benefit and determine how much, if anything, you will have to pay.
+Prior to receiving a dental service or procedure, it is important to ask your dental provider to submit a pre-authorization (cost estimate) to Alberta Blue Cross.
+This step will ensure the dental service and/or procedure is an eligible benefit covered by the program and will determine how much you will have to pay.

 Basic dental services covered under this program include: